MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

 -   MPS is the calculation of a master production schedule based on actual demand and the demand forecast.
 The MPS calculation is used for end items that have a forecast or a sales order line.
 These items are called "MPS items" and are identified dynamically when the calculation starts.
 -   MRP is the calculation of material requirements based on actual demand for components and the demand forecast on the component level.
 MRP is calculated only for items that are not MPS items.
 The overall purpose of MRP is to provide time-phased formal plans, by item, to supply the right item at the right time, in the right place, in the right quantity.

  The planning algorithms used for both MPS and MRP are identical.
 The planning algorithms use netting, reuse of existing supply orders, and action messages.
 The planning system process examines what is needed or will be needed (demand) and what is available or expected (supply).
 When these quantities are netted against each other, action messages are displayed in the planning worksheet.
 Action messages are suggestions to create a new supply order, change a supply order (quantity or date), or cancel an existing supply order.
-Supply orders can be works orders, purchase orders, and transfer orders.
+Supply orders can be production orders, purchase orders, and transfer orders.
 For more information, see [Design Details: Supply Planning](design-details-supply-planning.md).

  The planning result is calculated partly from the demand-supply sets in the database and partly by the setup of stockkeeping unit cards or item cards, production BOMs, and routings.

 ## <a name="about-this-walkthrough"></a>About This Walkthrough
- This walkthrough demonstrates how to use the supply planning system to automatically plan all the purchase and works orders required to produce 15 touring bicycles demanded on different sales orders.
+ This walkthrough demonstrates how to use the supply planning system to automatically plan all the purchase and production orders required to produce 15 touring bicycles demanded on different sales orders.
 To provide a clear and realistic walkthrough, the number of planning lines is delimited by filtering out all other demand-supply sets in the CRONUS demonstration company except the sales demand at location EAST.

  This walkthrough illustrates the following tasks: